phpcr/phpcr_benchmark/README.md

 to add one more "section" on top of the existing data to see how the performance is without having lots of previous inserts/gets before.
 This can of course be combined with the other parameters.

+Furthermore you can force a table optimization before the test run via ``--optimize``.

 Finally it is possible to run some standard jackalope commands via ``./vendor/bin/jackalope``.

 ## TODO